 Ping measures the round-trip time (in milliseconds) between your device and the game server.
 In a fast-paced shooter, 80 ms vs 20 ms ping is the difference between hitting your shot and dying behind a wall you already moved past.

 Jitter matters too.
 Jitter is the variation in your ping.
 A stable 50 ms is better than ping that bounces between 20 ms and 120 ms. Jitter causes stuttering and makes the game feel inconsistent even when your average ping looks fine.
+The ping test reports min, max, average, jitter, and packet loss so you can spot an unstable connection.

 Online games send small packets of data — player positions, actions, game state.
 A typical multiplayer session uses just 1–5 Mbps of download bandwidth.
 Even a 100-player battle royale rarely exceeds 10 Mbps.